facil-io/cstl/README.md

 ## Contribution Notice

-If you're submitting a PR, make sure to update the corresponding code slice (file) in the `stl_slices` folder.
+If you're submitting a PR, make sure to update the corresponding code slice (file) in the `fio-stl` folder, the `makefile` will re-produce the `fio-stl.h` file automatically.

-Note that the master branch is unstable as it gets.
+Note that the master branch is currently as unstable as it gets.
 Commits may get squashed, the branch may be overwritten (force push), etc'.
+I will play nicer when the code stabilizes.

 Also, contributions are subject to the terms and conditions set in [the facil.io contribution guide](CONTRIBUTING.md).